+- arg is neither a multioutput object nor a string.

+- The output is missing files

+- UserWarning

-- TypeError - arg is neither a multioutput object nor a string. - IOError [Only occurs if the output has been altered] - The output is missing files - UserWarning - Attributes were not saved with the output at user's request, and the default multizone object will be returned.
+- Attributes were not saved with the output at user's request, and the default multizone object will be returned.

 Note: If arg is either a singlezone output or an output object, a singlezone object will be returned.